hundeo:

 FCI Group: Pointing Dogs

-If his enormous urge to move, his joy of running and his hunting instinct are taken into account, you will have a very loving dog at your side.
-You will make your companion happiest when he is allowed to roam through forests, meadows and large fields with his master.
+If you pay attention to his enormous urge to move, his love of running and his hunting instinct, you will have a very affectionate dog at your side.
+He is happiest when he is allowed to roam through forests, across meadows and wide fields with his owner.

 Artboard 26